 Brad Pitt in “The Curious Case of Benjamin Button”.
 Photo credit RGR Collection / Alamy Stock PhotoMattias Bergbom does this so well, that with just two days left on his degree project placement, the company offers him a job.
 He becomes part of the team that works with Brad Pitt’s hair in “The Curious Case of Benjamin Button”.
 Pitt’s character ages in reverse, and the entire head of the ‘old’ Brad Pitt is digital, including the hair.
 For more than a year, Mattias Bergbom and roughly a hundred others work on the special effects for the film.
 The massive investment pays off; the team is nominated for an Academy Award for Best Visual Effects.

 Obviously, the entire team can’t attend the Oscars.
 So when the day arrives, Mattias is at home in Sweden.
 He tries to stay up to watch the awards, but falls asleep before it’s time for his category.
 He is woken by the telephone, when friends and media call to congratulate.

-Later, two more graduates from the media technology programme each win Academy Awards for technical achievement.
+Later, five more graduates from the media technology programme win Academy Awards for technical achievement.
 These awards are evidence of the cutting-edge expertise that makes the programme’s graduates welcome at all the major special effects studios worldwide: in London, Vancouver, Los Angeles and Wellington, New Zealand, where "The Lord of the Rings" was filmed.